 The 1990s saw Tel Aviv move into a new era as the hi-tech industry developed around the city, bringing with it new skyscrapers.
 The tallest of these, the Azrieli Center offers an observation gallery with views across this vibrant, modern city.

 A visit to Tel Aviv couldn’t be complete without a visit to the Tel Aviv Beach.
 Running the length of the city, from north to south, many of the large hotels overlook the promenade.
-However the real scene has skipped these hotels, and it is the city’s growing collection of unique, trendy, boutique hotels which are the place to stay.
+However the real scene has skipped these hotels, and it is the city’s growing collection of unique, trendy, boutique hotels which are the trendiest place to stay.
+Also check out our guide to the best area to stay in Tel Aviv to understand the city’s layout better.

 Exploring Tel Aviv